 Astronomer continuously checks for available security fixes for software used in Astro Runtime.
 This process includes scanning language dependencies, container images, and open source threat intelligence sources.
 When a security fix is available, Astronomer evaluates potential risks for organizations using Astro Runtime and determines deployment priority.
 Low priority fixes are deployed following the regular maintenance policy as described in Astro Runtime maintenance policy.

 If a vulnerability is not yet addressed in a third-party dependency and no official fix is available, Astronomer attempts to address the vulnerability or its impact with environmental mitigations.
 Whenever possible, Astronomer collaborates with the upstream project to support a timely delivery of the official fix.
 This process also covers images publicly available on Quay.io and provides context for their vulnerability scanning results.

 If you identify a vulnerability that results in relevant risk for your organization, contact Astronomer security.

 Backport policy for bug and security fixes

-When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
-To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.
+Functional bugs: When Astronomer identifies a significant functional bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+To avoid the impact of previously identified bugs, Astronomer recommends that you consistently upgrade Astro Runtime to the latest stable version.